GitTools/GitLink/README.md

 ![GitLink](design/logo/logo_64.png)

+# Archive notice

+This project is archived.
+The recommended approach is to use [SourceLink](https://github.com/dotnet/sourcelink), which is a great tool originally created by [@ctaggart](https://github.com/ctaggart) and has been adopted by the .NET Foundation.

+# Description

 GitLink lets users step through your code hosted on GitHub! **Help make .NET open source projects more accessible by enabling this for your .NET projects, it's just a single additional step in your build**.
 See the list of [projects using GitLink](#projects-using-gitlink).

 <a href="https://pledgie.com/campaigns/26957"><img alt="Click here to lend your support to: GitLink and make a donation at pledgie.com !" src="https://pledgie.com/campaigns/26957.png?skin_name=chrome" border="0" /></a>